Skip to content

 Designed to fit your schedule, the B.S. in Digital Technology & Design – Mobile App Development online program features multiple start dates and accelerated courses.

-Ready to take the next step toward earning your degree online from Arkansas State?
+Ready to take the next step toward earning your degree online from A-State?

 Admissions

-Check the Admission Criteria for A-State's Online degree
+Check the admission criteria for A-State's online degree

 A-State Online offers a streamlined admission process for both new students and transfers.
 Students who are interested in the B.S. in Digital Technology & Design – Mobile App Development online program must meet the following admission requirements.